dusadrian/CCubes/README.md

   -c                  : certify a global minimum by complete-prime enumeration
-                          plus an exact complete-chart solve (point rows only) -p                  : enable automatic equal-cardinality cover pooling --pi-generator=<name> : auto (default), projection, mmcs, or complete-mmcs complete-mmcs is selected automatically by -c -l<sec>[=<file>]    : time limit to save a checkpoint in the <file>
+                          plus an exact complete-chart solve (point rows only) -p                  : enable automatic equal-cardinality cover pooling -l<sec>[=<file>]    : time limit to save a checkpoint in the <file>
   -r=<file>           : resume from checkpoint file
   -i<level>=<file>    : inspect checkpoint (print progress and metadata)